Musicians Who Have Transitioned From Paper to Digital Scores

 Meet the pioneers who have embraced technology, and are reaping its benefits.

-Kahane made his debut as a conductor in 1988 at the Oregon Bach Festival.
-He has conducted many orchestras including the New York and Los Angeles Philharmonics.
+Maestro Jeffrey Kahane made his debut as a conductor in 1988 at the Oregon Bach Festival.
+He has since conducted many orchestras including the New York and Los Angeles Philharmonics.
 He is now in his last season as Music Director of the Los Angeles Chamber Orchestra.

-To make a long story short, he is a big shot in the classical world of music and guess what in 2011, he conducted the New York Philharmonic from his iPad.
+To make a long story short, he is a big shot in the classical music world and in 2011, he conducted the New York Philharmonic entirely from his iPad.

-The Borromeo string quartet is in-residence at the New England Conservatory.
-It was formed in the 1980’s at the Curtis Institute of Music in Philadelphia.
-Nicolas Kitchen, the famous violinist who founded it, initiated the use of MacBooks to perform sheet music because he wanted his colleagues to see all four lines of the scores.
+The Borromeo String Quartet is in-residence at the New England Conservatory.
+It was formed in the 1980s at the Curtis Institute of Music in Philadelphia.
+Nicolas Kitchen, the famous violinist who founded the quartet, initiated the use of MacBooks to perform sheet music because he wanted his colleagues to see all four lines of the scores.
 He prefers laptops for their larger screens but still carefully keeps his iPad in his bag should he ever need it.
-For him, the easy access to original manuscripts enables him to “have probably 40 Beethoven manuscripts on his computer” from which he reads as he plays.
-“That’s been stimulating in a way I could never have anticipated.”
+For him, the easy access to original manuscripts enables him to have around 40 Beethoven manuscripts on his computer from which he reads as he plays.
+In his own words, “it’s been stimulating in a way I could never have anticipated”.

 So where are they today?
-Borromeo continue to embrace the technical world, you will see them performing now using the iPad Pro.
+The Quartet continues to embrace the technical world – they are now exclusively performing using iPad Pros.

 In short, technology is forever advancing – and fast.
 Within two decades, we jumped from the dial-up internet and Walkmans to the world of iPad Pros and virtual reality.
 Which decade would you rather be living within?